replicatedhq/replicated-field-labs/labs/lab03-support-cli/README.md

 ```

-**Note** -- using this technique this requires outbound internet access to pull the spec from kots.io.
+> **Note**: -- using this technique this requires outbound internet access to pull the spec from kots.io.
-The SupportBundle spec that is used in this case is at https://github.com/replicatedhq/kots/blob/master/support-bundle.yaml.
+The SupportBundle spec that is used in this case is located [here](https://github.com/replicatedhq/kots/blob/master/support-bundle.yaml).
 In [Lab 5 - airgap](../lab05-airgap) we'll learn to run this generic bundle when there is no outbound internet access.

 Congrats!
 You've completed Exercise 3!
 [Back To Exercise List](https://github.com/replicatedhq/kots-field-labs/tree/main/labs)